timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 : Ring-specific lease label pattern {#lst:lease-label}

-Both the sharder's and the shard's components are required to follow the contracts related to the `ClusterRing` configuration.
+Both the sharder's and the shard's components must follow the contracts related to the `ClusterRing` configuration.
-Most importantly, this includes patterns for shard leases and the labels on sharded objects themselves.
+Most importantly, this includes patterns for shard leases and the labels on sharded objects.
 For announcing themselves to the sharder, controller instances need to label their individual `Lease` objects with the `clusterring` label according to the pattern shown in [@lst:lease-label].
 This allows the sharder to select all `Lease` objects belonging to a given `ClusterRing` for partitioning.
 Additionally, the sharder can add a label selector to its `Lease` watch cache to filter out any `Lease` objects not related to shards, e.g., leader election locks of other controllers.